gitter-badger/deepforge/README.md

 # CNN Creator
-CNN Creator allows you to build graphical models for CNN's and then generate the code/template for the network!
+CNN Creator provides a graphical interface to prototype/develop CNN's.
+It is currently in early stages but has decent support for creation of custom CNN architecture as well as importing and exporting Caffe models (using the network prototxt).

 ## Quick Setup
 After cloning the repo, run